-- 1. NO HATS of any kind on CAMPUS. - 2.
-Footwear is required on campus by state law, which prohibits bare feet in any public place. - 3.
-No night wear including pajamas, slippers and blankets. - 4.
+- 1. Footwear is required on campus by state law, which prohibits bare feet in any public place. - 2.
+No night wear including pajamas, slippers and blankets. - 3.
 Tops must be modest and non-revealing as to not show: midriff, cleavage, bare backs, the sides of the body, or bra straps.
 Tops must be sufficient in length to fully cover the waistband of the bottoms.
 Undergarments such as sleeveless undershirts, tank tops, muscle shirts, halter tops, strapless tops, bralettes and spaghetti straps are inappropriate.
-Garments with straps must be 2 inches or wider; jackets/sweaters are not options for "covering up" inappropriate clothing.

-- 5. Pants, shorts and/or skirts must be reserved and appropriate length as to not reveal undergarments or skin through large holes, ragged or cut off garments.
-Shorts and skirts must be long enough to cover buttocks even when seated. - 6.
-To promote positive school culture students are prohibited from wearing any clothing or accessories that have or endorse profanity, drugs/alcohol/tobacco, sexual or violent connotations or are gang related. - 7.
+Garments with straps must be 2 inches or wider; jackets/sweaters are not options for "covering up" inappropriate clothing. - 4.
+Pants, shorts and/or skirts must be reserved and appropriate length as to not reveal undergarments or skin through large holes, ragged or cut off garments.
+Shorts and skirts must be long enough to cover buttocks even when seated. - 5.
+To promote positive school culture students are prohibited from wearing any clothing or accessories that have or endorse profanity, drugs/alcohol/tobacco, sexual or violent connotations or are gang related. - 6.
 Other items that are prohibited, but not limited to that which is stated, to maintain a safe, positive and learning culture at school are as follows: - 1.
 Bandanas, sweatbands, hairnets, "do rags", overcoats, trench coats, or similar styled clothes may not be worn on campus. - 2.
-Spiked jewelry, wallet chains, chain belts or extremely long belts are not allowed. - 3.
-Hats, beanies, visors, sunglasses and hoods may not be worn in school buildings.
+Spiked jewelry, wallet chains, chain belts or extremely long belts are not allowed.

+3. Hats, beanies, visors, sunglasses and hoods may not be worn in school buildings.